matthew-gaddes/LiCSAtmo/README.md

 <img width="1200" height="700" alt="original_reconstructed_ts_0" src="https://github.com/user-attachments/assets/322f168b-a4a1-4aa2-829f-a31014cd8b68" />

 # Example 2: Vesuvius
+Interactive results explorer for Vesuvius with tICA (note that spatial signals from the sICA example are now time signals.
+Deformation is visible in IC0, and IC1 and IC4 look like a seasonal signal.
 <img width="1878" height="977" alt="04_clustering_and_manifold_results" src="https://github.com/user-attachments/assets/1f8b5c91-3d54-4c19-8e06-c21a48ed5a65" />

+ICs in space and time.
+IC0 looks like deformation in time, and IC1 and 4 have a slight seasonal signal in time.
 <img width="1400" height="800" alt="03_ICA_sources_time" src="https://github.com/user-attachments/assets/4d4b7be0-8ab5-43b8-b766-97e30977f30c" />

+Comparison of the ICs with the DEM, and their use in time.
+IC0 is linear in time, but also correlated with the DEM.
+However, this is what we'd expect at a stratovolcano.
+ICs 1 and 4 are also closely correlated with the DEM, but not in time.
+Let's manually choose both as the signals to remove for the correction.
 <img width="1500" height="700" alt="03_ICA_sources_correlations" src="https://github.com/user-attachments/assets/3a9fac33-5c03-4702-84b2-0d9761e5da67" />

+The time series after IC1 and 4 are removed, showing little change in the cumulative displacement obesrved.
 <img width="1200" height="400" alt="original_reconstruction_residual" src="https://github.com/user-attachments/assets/27904fa8-a87f-4d16-badb-63fa14d03d12" />

+ATime series for a pixel in the area of high topography and deformaing region.
+As per sICA at Campi Flegrei, top left shows the original data, which we interpret as subsidence with a seasonal signal.
+Top right: LiCSAtmo correction, showing subsidence (which agrees with the GPS-derived displacements - see full paper), and bottom: comparison of the smoothed data.
 <img width="1200" height="700" alt="original_reconstructed_ts_0" src="https://github.com/user-attachments/assets/af3b8d10-0634-403b-b4f7-0e9a1faa052e" />